hashicorp/consul/website/source/docs/agent/checks.html.md

 * gRPC + Interval - These checks are intended for applications that support the standard [gRPC health checking protocol](https://github.com/grpc/grpc/blob/master/doc/health-checking.md).
-  The state of the check will be updated by probing the configured endpoint, waiting Interval amount of time (eg. 30 seconds) between probes.
+  The state of the check will be updated by probing the configured endpoint, waiting `interval` amount of time between probes (eg. 30 seconds).
 By default, gRPC checks will be configured with a default timeout of 10 seconds.
   It is possible to configure a custom timeout value by specifying the `timeout` field in the check definition. gRPC checks will default to not using TLS, but TLS can be enabled by